Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Let’s visualize the data by the

-Speed (knots) attribute, mapping speed to a color using a suitable colormap.This is done in following steps:
+SPEED (KMH) attribute, mapping speed to a color using a suitable colormap.This is done in following steps:

-In the LAYERS panel, locate the
+In the LAYERS panel on the right, locate the

 Number of records and select

-Speed (knots) instead.
+Speed (kmh) instead.

 Change the VALUE RANGE slider so that the left knob says